AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 - 18.48 tapes are needed for the middle of the cubes;
 - 25 double-sided foam tapes are needed, because of the potential errors during the installation and to strengthen the counters of the Rubik's cubes;
 - $25 * 0.59 = 14.75$;
-- The total for the tape needed is 14.75 euros;
+- The total for the tape needed is 14.75 euros all taxes incuded;
 - These tapes are available at Action.
 Av. du 19 Mars 1962, 18100 Vierzon.

 <img src="../images/adhesive.png" style="height:200px">